Roselinjovita/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ## PROGRAM :
 Program for flipflops  and verify its truth table in quartus using Verilog programming.

-Developed by : Roselin Mary Jovita.s
+Developed by : Roselin Mary Jovita.S

 RegisterNumber :  212222230122